lunardao/dao/README.md

 * Every new raise cycle is unrelated to the previous investments.
 * New subDAOs mint $VOX (shares) for the same price like the previous ones, no bonding curve.
-* Old members are inaffected by the new members, no dillution, no more funds in the existing subDAOs.
+* Old members are inaffected by the new members, no dilution, no more funds in the existing subDAOs.
 * Each member can be part of multiple sub-DAOs.
-* Decisions regarding to the general governance is voted in all the sub-DAOs together and counted as one vote event.
+* Decisions regarding the general governance is voted in all the sub-DAOs together and counted as one vote event.
-* Core team additional funding.
-The asset proposed is a sum of all subDAOs sizes of that asset.
-Vote power is per the proposed asset weight per member.
-    - If agreed, the payment is sent proportionally to the token weights of the subDAOs and its members.
+* Core-team additional funding: All sub-DAOs are treated as one DAO.
+They vote together on the proposed size of funding.
+Vote power is calculated from the proposed asset weight per member.
+If agreed, the payment is sent proportionally to the token weights of the subDAOs and its members.

-## Investment
+## Investments

-To support privacy projects, research and education are the main purposes of LunarDAO.
+To support privacy projects, investment, research and education are the main purposes of LunarDAO.
 Planting seeds for the lunarpunk dark forest of cryptography and knowledge.
 To choose meaningful projects and help them to grow is vital.
 As a reward for the LunarDAO community is the shared value of these projects in the form of their token and or knowledge and tools they build.
 It is a mutual harmony in which a growth of one empowers the other and vise versa.
 This symbiotic but diverse nature slowly but steadily replaces the bare desert of surveillance and hegemony.

 ### Investment Flow

 *In examples we will use place holders X, Y & Z for supported projects and Tx, Ty & Tz for their tokens*

 Project X offers a ticket of # of T tokens or any other value to the ecosystem in exchange for LunarDAO financial support (investment).
-After a community discussion, the project is evaluated by the research team and proposed to submit an invetment LIP in which it must be clearly defined:
+After a community discussion, the project is evaluated by the research team and proposed to submit an investment LIP in which it must be clearly defined:

 * Problem solving: Project X value for the ecosystem (knowledge, tools etc)
 * Requested size of support in USD terms